 #9 Don't Spend Money You Don't Have

-The first was due to medical bills, a mortgage, and student loans.
-The medical expenses were unavoidable and the mortgage and student loans were because we sincerely believed that was part of growing up.
-After feeling overwhelmed with those bills we realized the need to become debt free and used the snowball effect that Dave Ramsey explains above.
-We never paid off the mortgage, but became debt free otherwise.
+The first was due to medical bills, mortgage, and student loans.
+The medical expenses were unavoidable, and the mortgage and student loans were because we sincerely believed that was part of growing up.
+After feeling overwhelmed with those bills, we realized the need to become debt-free and used the snowball effect that Dave Ramsey explains above.
+We never paid off the mortgage, but became debt-free otherwise.

 Soon our income had risen, and we then made a nice income.
 We no longer lived paycheck to paycheck.
 We thought it was time to get nicer vehicles and incurred loans for the first time for vehicles.
 We then started businesses that we paid for with loans.
 Now, as we see all the payments we are paying out, we realize that we are in the same spot we were many years ago, except this time we did it knowingly.
-We have found that life is not as free as it was when were nearly debt free, so yet again we are working hard to become debt free again.
-Hopefully this time we have learned our lesson.
-Our goal is to truly become debt free once again - mortgage and all.
+We had found that life is not as free as it was when were nearly debt-free, so yet again, we are working hard to become debt-free.
+Hopefully, this time, we have learned our lesson.
+Our goal is to become debt-free once again - mortgage and all.

 "Keep your life free from love of money, and be content with what you have, for he has said, 'I will never leave you nor forsake you.'”— Hebrews 13:5